danielbodnar/awesome-stars/README.md

 ## security

+- [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
+- [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
+This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
+The toolkit ships with two demos
+- [cossacklabs/themis](https://github.com/cossacklabs/themis) - Easy to use cryptographic framework for data protection: secure messaging with forward secrecy and secure data storage.
+Has unified APIs across 14 platforms.
+- [TokTok/c-toxcore](https://github.com/TokTok/c-toxcore) - The future of online communications.
+- [hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP, Cisco IPsec and IKEv2
+- [keshav-space/safenotes](https://github.com/keshav-space/safenotes) - Safe Notes is a security project aimed at providing an encrypted, private note manager that works locally and protects notes from various threat actors.
+- [turbot/flowpipe](https://github.com/turbot/flowpipe) - Flowpipe is a cloud scripting engine.
+Automation and workflow to connect your clouds to the people, systems and data that matters.
+- [capitalone/DataProfiler](https://github.com/capitalone/DataProfiler) - What's in your data?
+Extract schema, statistics and entities from datasets
+- [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) - Stop half-done APIs!
+Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.
+- [envkey/envkey](https://github.com/envkey/envkey) - Simple, end-to-end encrypted configuration and secrets management
 - [shadawck/awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general
 - [lirantal/is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable) - finds publicly known security vulnerabilities in a website's frontend JavaScript libraries
 - [stackrox/stackrox](https://github.com/stackrox/stackrox) - The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by